Healing the Heart – Mind with Rose Medicine

 • Use on skin as a moisturizer!

-Rose Honey – A beautiful way to enjoy the scent and flavor of rose in your tea, or by the spoonful!
+Rose Honey – A beautiful way to enjoy the scent and flavour of rose in your tea, or by the spoonful!

-• Simply combine some high-quality honey and your fresh rose petals in a clean jar.
+• Combine some high-quality honey and your fresh rose petals in a clean jar.

 • Press petals down so that they’re completely covered in honey.